What should you ask your doctor about rhabdomyosarcoma?

 - Find out if the treatment schedule can be arranged so that your child will miss as little school as possible.

-- Ask how to explain what is happening with your child so that his brothers, sisters, and friends can understand.
+- Ask how to explain what is happening with your child so that other family members and friends can understand.

 - Ask about support groups that might help you benefit from the experience of other families who have been through this.